Factbox: Insurers return part of auto premiums as coronavirus cuts driving

-Roads leading into downtown Los Angeles are emptier than usual during morning rush hour as the spread of the coronavirus disease (COVID-19) continues, in Los Angeles, California, U.S., April 8, 2020.
+Downtown freeways are empty of traffic as the spread of the coronavirus disease (COVID-19) continues, in Los Angeles, California, U.S., April 7, 2020.
 REUTERS/Lucy Nicholson

-(Reuters) – Major U.S. insurers are offering credit to auto and motorcycle policyholders following a decline in driving, as most Americans stay at home to help contain the spread of the novel coronavirus.
+(Reuters) – Major U.S. insurers are offering credit to auto and motorcycle policyholders following a decline in driving, as most Americans stay at home under widespread orders to help contain the spread of the novel coronavirus.

-Following is a list of companies, in alphabetical order, which have offered to return premiums.
+Following is a list of companies that have offered to return premiums.

 ALLSTATE CORP <ALL.N>